astral-sh/setup-uv/README.md

 ### Validate checksum

-You can also specify a checksum to validate the downloaded file.
+You can specify a checksum to validate the downloaded executable.
 Checksums up to the default version are automatically verified by this action.
 The sha256 hashes can be found on the [releases page](https://github.com/astral-sh/uv/releases) of the uv repo.